Learn How To Play Freecell

 Remember that you can only play the exposed card on each column of the tableau.
 Within the tableau, alter the sequence so that the pattern is red, black, red, black.
 Diamonds and hearts are red suits, while clubs and spades are black suits.
 Within the tableau, you can move cards to any empty space.
 So, if you've cleared a column by moving all the cards to the foundation or free cell points, you can split one of the remaining columns to get to cards that you need to build the foundations.

 If you manage to avoid pitfalls and fill up the foundation piles, you win.

 Tricks and Strategies to Win Freecell

 If you need to kill some time, Freecell is a great resource.
 However, the game is highly addictive and can kill your productivity if you let it.
 You can solve most Freecell deals if you concentrate and take advantage of all available moves.
 However, if you miss or fail to see opportunities, you may lose often when you first start out.
 Keep practicing and don't become discouraged.
 Everyone has to learn the ropes before mastering a task.

 Unlike regular solitaire, winning isn't so much a matter of luck as paying attention.
 You can win most shuffles if you concentrate.
-Here are some strategy tips to boost your chances of winning.
+Here are some strategy tips on how to play Freecell that will boost your chances of winning.

 In electronic versions of the game, replaying shuffles helps to learn the strategy of the game faster and allows you to correct your mistakes.
 Learning from your mistakes and paying close attention to the tableau early in the game can turn you into a master player in no time at all.